 Incorporated in 2013, the Elphinstone Progress Association Inc (EPA) was formed during the process of drawing up the Elphinstone Community Plan.
 The group meets about five times per year, normally on a Monday night at the Elphinstone Hotel.
 The EPA has managed at least one grant every year and used them for projects such as

-We are a group of people who meet on the last Sunday of each month to repair broken items for the community – items that may otherwise end up in landfill.
-We also serve delicious food and beverages and provide a welcoming space for all.
+The Repair Cafe is a group of people who meet on the last Sunday of each month at Castlemaine Town Hall (previously Ray Bradfield) , from 10 to 1 to repair broken items for the community – items that may otherwise end up in landfill.
+Bring along household appliances, sewing, darning, picture frames, small furniture,

 CFNC is one of Australia’s oldest and proudest sporting clubs and has a rich history of success and notable past players.
 We compete in the prestigious Bendigo Football Netball League at senior level, the Bendigo Junior Football League at junior level and in the Victorian Country Masters Australian Football League.
 The club is one of